Bo Peep Bo Peep: Cover versions

 In 2010, Taiwanese entertainer Lotus Wang (王彩樺) did a cover of the song under the title "Bobee 保庇".
 It became a dance craze and was picked by CNN's Phil Han for the "Best Viral Video of the Week", which led to controversy from Korean netizens complaining that the song 'wasn't original' and that they failed to mention the original title or T-ara's name at all.

 In popular culture

-In 2012, Captain Kim Hang-ah (Played by Ha Ji-won) danced to "Bo Peep Bo Peep" on the 7th episode of the drama The King 2 Hearts.
-On April 12, 2012, Ha Ji-Won revealed she was the choreography personally by the song's choreographer Jeon Hong-bok.
-The actress was praised for her dancing skills, However, on screen she had to give off the image that her character cannot dance well, and "that made it even more difficult".
-In 2016, the Japanese version of the song was added to Just Dance Wii 2's playlist.
+In 2012, Captain Kim Hang-ah (Played by Ha Ji-won) danced to "Bo Peep Bo Peep" on the 7th episode of the MBC drama The King 2 Hearts.
+On April 12, 2012, Ha Ji-Won revealed she was taught the choreography personally by the song's choreographer Jeon Hong-bok.
+The actress was praised for her dancing skills.
+However, on screen she had to give off the image that her character cannot dance well, and "that made it even more difficult".